VariantEffect/mavehgvs/docs/spec.rst

 MAVE-HGVS supports substitutions of a single nucleotide or amino acid.

-Unlike in HGVS, variants that describe identity to the reference at a single position (e.g. :code:`c.44=`) are not valid.
+Unlike in HGVS, variants that describe identity to the reference at a single position (e.g. :code:`c.44=`) are not valid for nucleotide positions.
 Variants describing identity to the full reference (e.g. :code:`c.=`) are valid and are the intended way to specify identity to the target (wild-type) sequence.

+Variants that describe identity to the reference at a single amino acid position (e.g. :code:`p.Cys22=`) are valid and are the preferred way to describe specific synonymous variants.

+The target-identity variants :code:`c.=` and :code:`p.=` are only valid on their own and are considered invalid as part of multi-variants.

+.. warning:: Many variants currently in MaveDB use only '=' as part of multi-variants and are therefore invalid MAVE-HGVS.
+   Additionally, some MaveDB datasets have a one-to-one relationship between nucleotide and protein multi-variants resulting in duplicate protein variants in the multi-variant.
+   This should also be considered invalid.

 MAVE-HGVS does not support extension variants, which extend an amino acid sequence to the N- or C- terminal end (e.g. :code:`p.Met1ext-4` for gain of an upstream start or :code:`p.Ter345Lysext5` for a new downstream termination codon).
 Variants that result in an N-terminal extension should use `Insertion`_ syntax and variants that remove a termination codon should be written as standard substitution variants.

 Substitutions of more than one base at a time are covered under `Deletion-Insertion`_.